dewenni/ESP_Buderus_KM271/README.md

 ## WebUI-Logger

 There is also a log function with which you can record various messages depending on the filter and display them via the WebUI.
 This can be useful for your own debugging and also for the further development of the software.
-You can also configure the logging function and the associated filter in the settings.

 <img src="./Doc/logger.png" width="75%">